If you are looking to know what the different types of Merger and Acquisition Agreements are? You are at the right place.

 Stock Purchases

-Stock purchases are usually preferred by the seller due to tax advantages, primarily on the capital gains side of things.
+The seller usually prefers a Stock purchase due to the tax advantages.
 It also allows the seller to “walk away” from the business without having to deal with certain residual future obligations to the business operations.
-The buyer essentially steps into the shoes of the seller, and this means they assume those future responsibilities.
+The buyer essentially steps into the seller’s shoes, and this means they assume those future responsibilities.

-A buyer might prefer a stock purchase in some cases though.
-It is often easier for the buyer to retain clients and contracts if the sale is structured as a stock purchase.
-In this case, it is important to make sure the terms of the contracts and the sale allow for this transition in the purchase.
+A buyer might prefer a stock purchase in some cases, though.
+For example, as often applies in California, the business may need a specific license or permit to operate.
+Additionally, it is often easier for the buyer to retain clients and contracts when the transaction involves a stock purchase.
+In this case, it is essential to ensure that the terms of the contract and the sale permit this transition in the purchase or legal agreement.

 The Hybrid Purchase

-There are several reasons to arrange your business purchases in this hybrid method, where the stock purchase is treated as an asset purchase and there are several ways to do so.
-There are essentially three ways to “elect” or choose this method regulated by the IRS.
-Each has requirements about the type of company that can make the purchase and different tax rules behind each type.
+There are several reasons to arrange your business purchases in this hybrid method.
+This method treats the stock purchase as an asset purchase, and there are several ways to do so.
+There are essentially three ways to “elect” or choose this method, regulated by the IRS.
+Each has specific requirements regarding the type of company that can make the purchase.
+Additionally, there are different tax rules applicable to each type.

-They are labeled as the 338(h)(10), primarily concerned with an S-corporation stock; 338(g), an election that can only be chosen by the buyer due to some double-taxation requirements, and a 336(e), which blends some elements of the other two methods, but has its own restrictions.
+They are labeled as the 338(h)(10), primarily concerned with an S-corporation stock.
+Then, 338(g), an election that can only be chosen by the buyer due to some double-taxation requirements.
+Lastly, 336(e) blends some elements of the other two methods but has its own restrictions.

 Confused?
 It is understandable.
-The laws governing these sales can be challenging to navigate, and the key is that the buyer and seller must understand the tax consequences of each election.
-For instance, in the case of the 338(g) generally the seller requires the buyer to increase the purchase price to cover taxation costs.
+The laws governing these sales can be challenging to navigate.
+The key is that the buyer and seller must understand the tax consequences of each election.
+For instance, in the case of 338(g), the seller generally requires the buyer to increase the purchase price to cover taxation costs.

 Selling a business may seem like a complicated process, and it is.
-There are a number of layered nuances beyond the type of Merger and Acquisition methods you choose to use.
-The best thing you can do if you have a business for sale in Sacramento is top contact Rogerson Business Services, who will help you not only find the right buyer at the right time, but structure the sale itself in the most beneficial way.
+There are several nuances beyond the type of Merger and Acquisition methods you choose to use.
+The best thing you can do if you have a business for sale in California is to contact Rogerson Business Services, which will help you not only find the right buyer at the right time but also structure the sale most beneficially.